info@irishfoodawards.com087 902 9329

 In 2020 and 2021 when we could not be together in person we moved The Backyard at Blas online.
 It remained a dedicated space to meet fellow producers, a place to gain knowledge and find support for your business.

-We are very excited to be bring the venue back in person this year and to work with Bank of Ireland to bring this fantastic venue back.
-We look forward to welcoming our finalists back in person.
-However, we also saw how much our finalists producers benefitted from a little advance preparation through our online sessions and we want to continue in that theme of preparation for success with another great online line up in 2022.
+We have seen how much our finalists producers benefitted from a little advance preparation through our online sessions and we want to continue in that theme of preparation for success with another great online line up in 2024

-These workshops will take place online from the 5th—9th of September and are exclusively for finalist producers at Blas na hEireann 2022.
+These workshops will take place online from the 9th – 13th of September and are exclusively for finalist producers at Blas na hÉireann 2024.
 We encourage you to sign up to this year’s events online, ahead of attending the events in Dingle.

 The focus of the workshops will be on what you, as a finalist, can do to make the most of this opportunity.
 It will be a wonderful chance to not only hear from the experts but to make first contact with fellow finalists as well.